 4. Firewood & Wood Piles

-Many homeowners are keeping big piles of wood close to their home, for easy access when the wood is needed for a fire.
-But this can easily attract termites and then direct them towards the home.
+Many homeowners store big piles of wood close to their home, for easy access when the wood is needed for a fire.
+This can easily attract termites and then direct them towards the home.
 Specialists are recommending to keep the firewood at least 20 feet away from your home and to keep the wood at least 5 inches above the ground.

 5. Dead Trees and Stumps

-Termites love to feed on rotting wood.
-So if they find any dead trees or stumps, they could nest there and then eventually expand to your home.
-So make sure that there is no deadwood in your yard.
+Termites love to feed on rotting wood, so if they find any dead trees or stumps, they could nest there and then eventually migrate to your home.
+To prevent this, make sure that there is no deadwood in your yard.
 Clear dead trees and stumps in your yard before they are attacked by termites.